section-engineering-education/engineering-education/articles/how-to-choose-levels-of-logging/index.md

 ### Logging levels explained

 The most common logging levels include FATAL, ERROR, WARN, INFO, DEBUG, TRACE, ALL, and OFF.
 Some of them are important, others less important, while others are meta-considerations.
-When logging from applications, you can follow the common logging levels as explained below.
+The [standard ranking](https://www.tutorialspoint.com/log4j/log4j_logging_levels.htm) of logging levels is as follows: ALL < TRACE < DEBUG < INFO < WARN < ERROR < FATAL < OFF.

+#### OFF

+This log level does not log anything.
+This OFF level is used for turning off logging and is the greatest possible rank.
+With this log level, nothing gets logged at all.

 #### FATAL